Chester French

 Chester French was an American indie pop band consisting of lead vocalist and songwriter David-Andrew 'D.A.'
-Wallach and multi-instrumentalist and songwriter Maxwell Drummey.
+Wallach, and multi-instrumentalist Maxwell Drummey.
 They met as college students at Harvard University, naming their band after sculptor Daniel Chester French, who designed the statue at the Lincoln Memorial, the John Harvard statue, as well as the Minuteman statue at the Lexington/Concord battlegrounds in Massachusetts.

-Milwaukee-raised Wallach and Boston native Drummey quickly found a lot of shared ground in musical tastes and philosophies and before long formed a band with three other classmates, playing various campus functions, eventually moving in a direction heavily influenced by classic British Northern Soul.
-Over the summer both stayed in Cambridge, working hard at songwriting.
-But when school resumed, they realized that the material went way beyond the basic guitar-bass-drums-piano format of the band, and the duo continued the work themselves, Wallach handling most of the vocals, Drummey performing much of the music on multiple instruments, supplemented with the occasional special guest – and both taking production and engineering duties for recordings.
+Milwaukee-raised Wallach and Boston native Drummey formed the band with three other classmates, playing various campus functions, and ultimately moved in a direction influenced by classic British Northern Soul.
+Wallach handled most of the vocals, while Drummey performed much of the composition with instruments, supplemented with an occasional special guest.

 History

 2003–2004: Formation and early career

 Chester French was originally a five-piece band that formed in 2003 in their freshman year in Harvard University.
 In addition to lead vocalist David-Andrew 'D.A.'
-Wallach and multi-instrumentalist Maxwell Drummey, the band's lineup also included Grammy, Oscar, and Golden Globe-winning pianist and percussionist Justin Gabriel Hurwitz, bassist Michael William Judge and drummer Damien Sayre Chazelle.
+Wallach and multi-instrumentalist Maxwell Drummey, the band's lineup also included Grammy, Oscar, and Golden Globe-winning pianist and percussionist Justin Gabriel Hurwitz, bassist Michael William Judge and drummer Damien Sayre Chazelle, who went on to become a successful film director.
 Wallach originally auditioned as the group's drummer, but decided to become the lead vocalist due to his rapping ability.
 The band released their first extended play (EP), First Love, in 2004.
 The band described their music as "Gentlemen Rock", which combined elements of jazz and classical music.

 The band played out and sold numerous copies of their independently released CD on the streets of Cambridge, Massachusetts.
 As Wallach tells "The Improper Bostonian" when asked if they busk in Harvard Square:

 "We did.
 The summer after our freshman year we created a little EP, and we sold it on the street.
 If people were reluctant to buy it, we'd offer to play them something live, with the agreement that if they liked our performance, they'd buy the CD for five bucks."